incoder1/IO/README.md

 ### Network INPUT/OUTPUT

 There are Unix Domain sockets TCP/IP channels.
 With TCP, UDP and ICMP support.
 For TCP and UDP there is a TLS and DTLS support over the gnutls library.
-IP V4 and V6 both can be used with the same API (unlinke asio).
+IP V4 and V6 both can be used with the same API (unlike ASIO).
-There is a minumal http client library, can be used for obtaing external XML XSD schemas or DTD.
-If you need somethign more powerfull you can use Windows API HTTP components or libcurl (second is better).
+There is a minimal http client library, can be used for obtain external XML XSD schema or DTD.
+If you need something more powerful you can use Windows API HTTP components or libcurl (second is better).

-Assynchonius IO operations is not yet done, but it you can easy implement requared channels on top of [boost] asio (non boost version is better choose) in a few lines of code.
+Asynchronous IO operations is not yet done, but it you can easy implement required channels on top of [boost] ASIO (non boost version is better choose) in a few lines of code.

 ### C++ IOSTREAMS COMPATIBILITY